memgraph/docs/cloud/cloud-connect.md

 ## Connect with Memgraph Lab

-Memgraph Lab comes in two flavors, as a desktop application and as a in-browser application.
+Memgraph Lab comes in two flavors, as a desktop application and as an in-browser application.

-To connect using in-browser application:
+To connect using the in-browser application:
 1. Click **Projects** in the left sidebar.
 2. Locate **Connect via client** section.
 3. Click **Connect in browser** button to open Memgraph Lab in your browser.
 The